senecajs/senecajs.org/src/pages/contribute/index.md

 - For issues or questions about how to contribute or our documentation, go to [Senecajs.org][] and it's [issues][org_issues]
 - For issues or questions on Seneca itself, go to [Seneca][code_issues].

-### How to Contribute details
+## How to Contribute

-A number of org level documents can be consulted at the following links:
+Before staring please read our code of [Code of Conduct][].
+It contains very important information for all contributors to the Senecajs org.
+We also have a list of org level documents you can look through.
+They will give great information on how we work and how to contribute.

 - [Principles][]
 - [Governance][]